-Gua sha is one of the lesser known forms of treatment used in Chinese medicine, but it is one of my favourite techniques.
+Gua sha is one of the lesser-known forms of treatment used in Chinese medicine.
+Translated, it means “skin scraping”.
+But don’t let that frighten you from trying.
+It.
 It is simple, painless and helpful for a myriad of conditions.

-The overall effect of Gua sha is to bring movement and flow to areas which, because of tension caused perhaps from improper posture or injury, have become limited in their mobility and therefore stagnant.
+The overall effect of Gua sha is to bring movement and flow to areas because of tension caused by improper posture or injury.
+With any tension or pain, clients often limit their mobility and therefore blood stagnants.
 Once blood flow and proper movement are returned to these areas, pain is lessened and mobility is increased.

-Gua Sha uses a special tool (sometimes made of stone, animal horn, porcelain or metal) which is dragged over the skin until ‘sha’ or redness is achieved.
-The sha colour which arises indicates that the muscular tension and lack of blood flow which has been causing pain or tension has been released.
+Gua Sha uses a special tool (sometimes made of stone, animal horn, porcelain or metal), which is dragged over the skin until ‘sha’ or redness is achieved.
+The resulting redness is called “sha”.
+And it’s colour indicates that the muscular tension and lack of blood flow which has been causing pain or tension has been released.

 The main function of Gua Sha are: